-With a National title, three final four appearances, a conference title and three conference tournament titles, 12th year head coach Steve Shepherd has the Bobcat basketball program widely regarded as one of the top programs in the country.
-During Shepherd’s tenure, the Bobcats have enjoyed eight 20-win seasons.
-In addition to his on court success, Shepherd has dedicated himself to developing student athletes who represent College of the Ozarks with character and pride.
-During his tenure at College of the Ozarks, he has coached eight All American players and seven All American Scholar Athletes.
+With a National title, three final four appearances, a conference title and three conference tournament titles, 13-year head coach Steve Shepherd has the Bobcat basketball program widely regarded as one of the top programs in the country.
+During Shepherd’s tenure, the Bobcats have enjoyed nine 20-win seasons.
+In addition to his on-court success, Shepherd has dedicated himself to developing student athletes who represent College of the Ozarks with character and pride.
+During his tenure at College of the Ozarks, he has coached nine All American players and seven All American Scholar Athletes.

 Shepherd’s coaching career began in his hometown of Savannah, Mo. as the junior high boys’ basketball coach.
 His next stop was as the head girls coach at Marionville, Mo.
 In his six years, Shepherd’s teams collected four district championships and won the 1991 Class 2 State Championship.
 Shepherd’s next stop was as the head coach at Aurora, Mo.
 In his three years, Aurora won two conference championships.
 Shepherd then served three years as head coach at Parkview High School.

 After 12 successful years as a high school coach, Shepherd began his collegiate coaching career in 1998 at Evangel University.
 He served as Evangel head coach Steve Jenkins’ assistant for four seasons.
 In 2002, Shepherd was on the staff that celebrated Evangel’s NAIA Division II national basketball championship.

 In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks' men's basketball.
 In his fourth year at the helm, the 2006 Bobcats delivered to College of the Ozarks their first ever national championship, defeating Huntington University 74-56 in the title game.
 He was also named NAIA National Coach of the Year.